Invoance

 print(result.trace_id)

-Add items to a trace
+Add an event to a trace

 Items are not added through client.traces.
 Instead, pass the trace_id (traceId in the Node SDK) when you ingest an event, document, or AI attestation, and it is grouped into that open trace.
 The trace_id is a grouping reference, not part of the item's content hash.
 Add as many items as you need before sealing.
+The document and attestation equivalents follow.

 Python